rilegoat/spring2025-labs-1/lab03/llm-project-lab-README.md

 ## Lab03 Grading Rubric

-1. __Evidence of Iterative Improvement__: Measures how well each cycle builds on the previous, highlighting specific changes and improvements made along the way..
+1. __Evidence of Iterative Improvement__: Measures how well each iteration builds on the previous, highlighting specific changes and improvements made along the way.

 2. __Analytical Depth__: Looks at how thoroughly the student investigates the causes of issues or successes, using data or logical reasoning to guide conclusions.